diversen/electron-markdown-editor/README.md

     ./win-build.sh

-Build for osX (there are some problems as I don't have a proper osX compouter .)
+Build for osX (there are some problems as I don't have a proper osX computer .)

 Run: